 You won’t find the traditional “About Me” style bio on Hinge.
-Instead, profiles consist of your 150-words-or-less answers to 3 different questions.
+Instead, profiles consist of your 225-characters-or-less answers to 3 different questions.
 You get to pick the prompts from a menu that occasionally changes.

 The order you display the answers in is up to you, and they’ll automatically be displayed in between the photos in your lineup.